dduyg/55/posts/attractor-fields-in-complex-systems.md

 mediumurl: https://www.instagram.com/p/ComUzxpAMO_/?igshid=MDJmNzVkMjY=
 ---

 I’ve recently stumbled upon a concept called <span class="marking">attractor fields</span>.
-It is a mathematical construct used in the field of <a href="https://en.m.wikipedia.org/wiki/Dynamical_systems_theory" target="_blank">dynamical systems</a> to describe the behavior of certain systems over time.
+It is a mathematical construct used in the field of <a href="https://en.m.wikipedia.org/wiki/Dynamical_systems_theory" target="_blank">dynamical systems</a> to describe the behavior of certain systems <u>over time</u>.
 If you think about it, the world around us is made up of countless complex systems, each one interacting and influencing the others in ways that we may not always fully understand.
 From natural systems, such as cells and ecological patterns, to the social systems of our societies, these systems are constantly in motion and constantly changing.
 Understanding attractor fields can help us gain insights into the behavior of these systems.

 ## What are attractor fields?

 > An attractor field is a force or point of attraction that can pull objects towards it.

 Attractor fields are areas in a system that exert an influence on the behavior or movement of objects within the system.
-They are defined as regions in the state space of a system that the system tends to move towards, or "<span class="marking">attract</span>" <span class="marking">over time</span>.
+They are defined as regions in the state space of a system that the system tends to move towards, or "<u>attract</u>" over time.

 To put it simply, they are a way to explain certain patterns, movements, and describe how objects move and interact in a given environment.